fplab/ui-for-pl/src/notation.rst

   This paper reflects on cognitive dimensions theory as a whole and, in particular, states, based on observations made in other studies, that experts are more adept at using secondary notation than novices.

+.. container:: bib-item

+  .. bibliography:: notation2.bib
+    :filter: key == "brown1992color"

+ This paper focuses on the use of color and sound in **algorithm animation** systems by evaluating their previous work, *Zeus*, a system for algorithm animation and multi-view editing.
+Color has been used in *Zeus*, for the purpose of encoding the state of data structures, tying views together, highlighting activity, emphasizing patterns, and making history visible.
+In addition, sound has been used to reinforce visual views, convey patterns, replaces visual views and signals exceptional conditions.
+For instance, a sound effects "visualization" produces a tone whose pitch rises with the number of active threads.
+See :ref:`language-usability:Algorithm Animation` for more details about *Zeus* and other algorithm animation systems.

 Textual Notation
 ================